eurostat/hicp/README.md

 Based on this manual, the hicp-package provides functions for data users to work with publicly available HICP price indices and weights (upper-level aggregation).
 It also provides easy access to HICP data from Eurostat's public database.
 Further details can be found in the package vignette.

+The `hicp`-functions are designed for the use with R's data.table package.